obsidianmd/obsidian-help/en/User interface/Workspace/Title bar.md

 ### Navigation

 At the left end of the title bar, there are two arrow buttons that let you go back and forward.
-Because how common they are used, we recommend using the hotkeys instead.
+Since this feature is used so often, we recommend using the hotkeys instead.

 ### Window management